svgdotjs/svg.import.js/README.md

 Svg.import.js is licensed under the terms of the MIT License.

-## Warning
+# Warning
-Form version 1.0.0 this plugin depends on [svg.parser.js plugin](https://github.com/wout/svg.parser.js).
+As of version 2 of SVG.js, this functionality is included in the main library.
+Therefore this plugin is obsolete if you are using version 2 and up.

 ## Usage